 What happens if a manuscript is rejected?

-We work with the author(s) to elevate the paper to a publishable level and if unable to do so will permanently reject the paper.
+We will work with the author(s) and guest editor(s) to elevate the paper to a publishable level.
+If unable to do so, we will permanently reject the paper.
 We only accept and publish papers that have been reviewed and accepted for publication.

 Can the special editor(s) provide an introduction paper to introduce the issue?

 Yes.
 Such an introductory paper would ideally discuss the relevance of the collection of papers to health behavior policy.